Poojayadav010423/Search-Student-database-using-ID/README.md

-Student Database have been created using Pyhton Language and Mysql-lite. where student information can be retrieved using Student-ID
+The Student Database was constructed using Python and MySQL-lite, and student information is retrieved using the Student-ID.
+The student database contains the student's ID, name, contact number, address, and roll number.